codenotary/kube-notary/README.md

 ### Cannot create resource "clusterrolebindings"

-Recent versions of Kubernetes employ a [role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (or RBAC) system to to drive authorization decisions.
-It might be possible that your account does not have enough privileged to create the `ClusterRole` needed to get cluster-wide access.
+Recent versions of Kubernetes employ a [role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (or RBAC) system to drive authorization decisions.
+It might be possible that your account does not have enough privileges to create the `ClusterRole` needed to get cluster-wide access.

-Please use high privileged account to install `kube-notary`, alternatively if you don't have cluster-wide access, you can still install `kube-notary` to work in a single namespace you have access.
+Please use a high privileged account to install `kube-notary`.
+Alternatively, if you don't have cluster-wide access, you can still install `kube-notary` to work in a single namespace which you can access.
 See the [namespaced installation](#Namespaced) paragraph for further details.

 ### Helm error: release kube-watch failed: namespaces "..." is forbidden
 It might be possible that `tiller` (the Helm's server-side component) does not have permission to install `kube-notary`.